Sheena Rijwani

 Your network is your net worth.
 So, try to look for high-quality contacts that belong to your target accounts in your network.
 If you’re relatively new to the industry, you might not have many connections; however, if you’ve been here for a while, use it to filter contacts belonging to high-value accounts.

-While you can reach out to these accounts with a business proposition, having a personal connection makes it much easier to seal the deal or at least bring them into your sales pipeline.
+While you can reach out to these accounts with a business proposition, having a personal connection makes it much easier to seal the deal or bring them into your sales pipeline.

 If you’re not acquainted with contacts from these accounts, you can consider taking the following steps to get connected with them: